tobiasschoch/wbacon/inst/paper/paper.md

 # Illustration

 In this section, we study the BACON algorithm for robust linear regression.
-Our data are data on education expenditures in 50 US states in 1975 [@chatterjeehadi2006, Chap.
+Our data are on education expenditures in 50 US states in 1975 [@chatterjeehadi2006, Chap.
 5.7].
-The data can be loaded from the `robustbase` [@robustbase] package.
+The data can be loaded from the `robustbase` package [@robustbase] package.

 ```{.r}
 library(wbacon)